Accident at Work Claim

 We also know that every case is personal.
 Our solicitors will look at how your accident has affected your health, your work and your day-to-day life.
 By taking a compassionate and thorough approach, we can build a claim that reflects the true impact of your injury and secures the compensation you need to move forward.

 With Switalskis, your wellbeing is our priority.
-You’ll have a dedicated team fighting for your rights and supporting you at every step and with our No Win No Fee funding option, there’s no financial risk in starting your claim.
+You’ll have a dedicated team fighting for your rights and supporting you at every step, and with our no win no fee funding option, there’s no financial risk in starting your claim.

 Our accident at work claims specialists

-photo of Mark Hollinghurst
+Photo of Mark Hollinghurst

-Mark HollinghurstManaging Director of Personal Injury
+Mark HollinghurstManaging Director of Serious Injury

 Image of John McQuater

-John McQuaterDirector and Solicitor Advocate
+John McQuaterTechnical Director and Solicitor Advocate

-photo of Katrina Elsey
+Katrina Elsey

-Katrina ElseySenior Associate Personal Injury Manager
+Katrina ElseyDirector and Serious Injury Manager

 Photo of Louise Moore